 - Live fishing bait

 - Farm animals

 Agricultural Equipment and Items

-- Semi-worked woods (Cl.
-19)
+- Semi-worked woods (Class 19)

-- Artificial fishing bait (Cl.
-28)
+- Artificial fishing bait (Class 28)

-- Rice (Cl.
-30)
+- Rice (Class 30)

-Registering a trademark is a great way to protect your brand and your business.
+Registering a trademark is a great way to protect both your brand and your business.
 When you register, the application will ask for the international trademark class that best fits what you are selling.

 If you produce natural agricultural goods, your trademark will most likely fall under Trademark Class 31.
 Remember, if you aren’t sure about something on your application you should speak with an attorney who can help you out.